Dental Insurance in India : All You Need to Know

 Conclusion

-Certain dental procedures can cost a fortune, but most health insurance policies do not cover dental insurance in India.
-Some policies have inbuilt dental coverage, while others cover the procedures as part of OPD coverage.
-So, if you are looking to buy a healthcare plan with dental coverage, it is advisable to conduct research, read the policy terms and conditions and make an informed decision.
+Certain dental procedures can cost a lot of money, but most health insurance policies do not cover dental procedures by default.
+Some policies may have inbuilt dental coverage, while others cover the procedures as part of OPD coverage or as an add-on.
+So, if you are looking to buy a healthcare plan with dental coverage, it is advisable to conduct research, read the policy terms and conditions, and make an informed decision.

 RELATED ARTICLES